Nursing Institute, LAMB

 - Provide classrooms and accommodation for the students; and

-- Support Bangladesh’s advancement toward the Millenium Development Goals
+- Support Bangladesh’s advancement toward the Sustainable Development Goals

-One of Bangladesh’s targets under the Millennium Development Goals is to achieve universal access to reproductive health by the year 2015 (MDG #5, Improve Maternal Health).
+One of Bangladesh’s targets under the Sustainable Development Goals is to achieve universal access to reproductive health (SDG #3).
 This is an area of great expertise at LAMB, and nurses trained at LAMB will have ample knowledge of reproductive health and will be able to assist Bangladesh in achieving this goal.

-Another target Bangladesh Government hopes to accomplish is that of increasing the number of women working in the non-agricultural sector (MDG #3, Promote Gender Equality and Empower Women).
+Another target Bangladesh Government hopes to accomplish is that of increasing the number of women working in the non-agricultural sector (SDG #5, Promote Gender Equality and Empower Women).

 LAMB is uniquely positioned to provide top quality nurse training – both theory and clinical experience.

-- The expertise of its medical staff, with typically one third of its physicians from abroad, keeps LAMB Hospital current with international standards of care.
+- The expertise of its medical staff, including physicians from abroad, keeps LAMB Hospital current with international standards of care.

 - The ability to offer clinical training in hospital in-patient and out-patient settings, and also in community clinics, will provide nursing students with a broad range of experience.

 - In addition to the normal curriculum, emphasis can and will be given to a higher standard than is normal in Bangladesh on infection control, staff management, supply procurement, and the balance between direct patient care and other duties.

 - The expertise and experience of LAMB with teaching and training is already well established with Training Center courses, the existing postgraduate training for doctors, and frequent medical electives for international trainee physicians.